DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03b-working-with-pods.markdown

 downloads: []
 ---

 Hai semuanya, di materi kali ini kita akan membahas Working with pods in kubernetes cluster.
-Seperti yang telah kita bahas di artikel sebelumnya mekipun kita sebetulnnya akan jarang sekali membuat pods secara explicit tapi gak ada salahnya untuk kita bahas lebih lanjut.
+Seperti yang telah kita bahas di artikel sebelumnya mekipun kita sebetulnnya akan jarang sekali membuat pods secara explicit.

+This is because Pods are designed as relatively ephemeral, disposable entities.
+When a Pod gets created (directly by you, or indirectly by a controller), the new Pod is scheduled to run on a Node in your cluster.
+The Pod remains on that node until the Pod finishes execution, the Pod object is deleted, the Pod is evicted for lack of resources, or the node fails.

-Seperti biasa untuk pembahasan mengenai Working with pods ini kita akan bagi menjadi beberapa bagian diantaranya:
+Untuk pembahasan lebih lanjutnya, seperti biasa kita akan bagi menjadi beberapa bagian diantaranya:

 1. Pods and Controllers
 2. Pod templates